Monotone1997/Computational-Physics/README.md

 __2015301020041__

 ## A Brief Introduction 简介
 This repository is for the Computational Physics course by Prof. Cai from Wuhan University in the autumn semester of 2017.
-All algrithms will be realized by Python 2.7.
+All algrithms will be realized by Python.
 Homeworks and other stuff I learn from this course will be included.
 Citing and revising of my codes are allowed based on the acknowledgement of my contribution.
 In addition, this is the first time I use github to upload my codes, giving advice and pointing out errors will be appreciated.

 ## Textbooks 教材
 - **Computational Physics**, Nicholas J. Giordano & Hisao Nakanishi